amy-tabb/CurveSkel-Tabb-Medeiros-2018/README.md

 }
 ````
 2. The `skeletons_by_cc` is a folder with full skeletons and the initial object.
-- `initial1.ply` is a file shows a mesh of the original object.
+- `initial1.ply` is a file shows a mesh of the original object, by connected component.
 This may be important for verifying that your model files are set up correctly.
 - `result_1.txt` is the sparse representation of the curve skeleton result (this will xyz for the xyz format).
 - `skel_TabbMedeiros_1.ply` is the curve skeleton of the connected component indicated by the number.